dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
 // La flamme ne détruit pas l’âme qui se dresse pour vérité. <br>
 // Le courage d’une seule voix peut changer le destin d’un royaume. <br>
-// Nous devenons l’échafaudage.
-Tu seras rappelée. <br>
+// Nous devenons l’échafaudage. <br>
 // The flame does not destroy the soul that rises for truth. <br>
 // The courage of a single voice can change the fate of a kingdom. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JEANNE D’ARC" src="https://github.com/user-attachments/assets/42c70954-3b37-4d87-b15c-61cc05c023b1" /> <br>
 … <br>